adamt-eng/remote-shutdown-csharp/README.md

 # Remote Shutdown

 ## Overview
-Remote Shutdown is a Windows Service made in C#, that sets up an HTTP server to listen for shutdown commands over the network.
+Remote Shutdown is a Windows Service made in **C#**, that sets up an HTTP server to listen for shutdown commands over the network.
 When a valid request is received with the correct shutdown token, the program initiates a system shutdown on the local machine.

+> ℹ️ Want it in Python?
+Check out [remote-shutdown-py](https://github.com/adamt-eng/remote-shutdown-py)!

 ## Features
 - Remote shutdown functionality over the network.
 - Token-based authorization for security.
 - Simple HTTP server to listen for shutdown requests.

-## Requirements
+## Compatibility
 - Windows OS

+## Configuration
+The application uses a `config.json` file for configuration, which includes:
+- `PortNumber`: The port on which the HTTP server listens.
+- `Token`: The token required to authorize the shutdown request.

+Make sure the correct IP address and port are accessible over the network, and that the token is kept secure.

 ## Installation